DevOpsKev/management-vpc/README.md

 This repo has the following folder structure:

 - [root](https://github.com/DevOpsKev/management-vpc/tree/master): The root folder contains an example of how to deploy the Management VPC.
+- [state](https://github.com/DevOpsKev/management-vpc/tree/master/state): This folder contains bootstrap terraform scripts to deploy s3 and dynamodb instances for Terraform shared state management and transaction locking.
 - [modules](https://github.com/DevOpsKev/management-vpc/tree/master/modules): This folder contains the supporting code for this Module, broken down into multiple standalone submodules.
 - [examples](https://github.com/DevOpsKev/management-vpc/tree/master/examples): This folder contains example code demonstrating how to use the submodules.
 - [test](https://github.com/DevOpsKev/management-vpc/tree/master/test): A suite of automated tests for the submodules and examples.